amitbansal26/gce-openshifter/README.md

 # Create VM using OpenShifter

-This scrupt will start a docker process running `openshifter` to create a VM on GCP.
+This script will start a docker process running `openshifter` to create a VM (RHEL-7) on GCP and install OpenShift Container Platform.
 The config is defined within the `cluster01.yml` file

 ```
 ./create-cluster.sh cluster01